Kaishu Hirano

-Kaishu Hirano (born 14 October 2002) is a Japanese snowboarder who competed at the 2022 Winter Olympics.
+Kaishu Hirano (平野海祝, born 14 October 2002) is a Japanese snowboarder who competed at the 2022 Winter Olympics.

 Career

 Hirano competed at the 2018 FIS Snowboarding Junior World Championships and won a bronze medal in the halfpipe event.

 He represented Japan at the 2020 Winter Youth Olympics and won a silver medal in the halfpipe event.

 He competed at the 2022 Winter X Games in Aspen, Colorado and won a bronze medal in the superpipe event.

-He represented Japan at the 2022 Winter Olympics in the men's halfpipe event.
+He represented Japan at the 2022 Winter Olympics in the men's halfpipe event and finished ninth.
 He broke the world record for height on a superpipe trick.

 Personal life

 Kaishu's brother, Ayumu Hirano, is also a snowboarder.